choria-io/website/docs/content/concepts/large_scale/_index.md

  * It tracks Lifecycle events to know about new machines, cleanly shutdown machines, crashed machines (absence of data) and can publish / replicate advisories about fleet health
  * It can sample data from a source stream intelligently ensuring that new nodes get replicated immediately and for healthy nodes only replicated hourly

-Using these Lifecycle events central systems or even regional orchestration systems will be aware immediately when a new node is up that it is up anywhere in the fleet and will soon get a fresh set of metadata for that node.
+Using these advisory events central systems or even regional orchestration systems will be aware immediately when a new node is up that it is up anywhere in the fleet and will soon get a fresh set of metadata for that node.
 This is done using [age advisories](https://choria.io/schemas/sr/v1/age_advisory.json) that other systems can listen for.
-This way when a central workflow engine presents a list of orchestration targets they can visually warn that machines being targeted have not been seen for a hour etc.
+This way when a central workflow engine presents a list of orchestration targets they can visually warn that machines being targeted have not been seen for a short while - often with higher fidelity than enterprise monitoring systems.

 The sampling pattern means in our Overlay we can have 5 minutely data but moving that date out of our Overlay can happen only once per hour for any node (but immediately if it's new).
 This way we do not affect a denial of service against central infrastructure.